Sharing is the key to success! This checklist covers the best sharing strategies and helps your GoFundMe maintain momentum.

 Ending Campaign: Transparency and Communication

 Create Urgency with Final Updates: Campaigns do not actually have an end date, so you can continue to raise funds for as long as you would like.
 However, you can create a soft deadline by making a countdown within your update posts on social media.
 Try posting a "final update" at least two days before the end of your GoFundMe.

-Thank Donors and Send Rewards: Do not forget to thank all of your donors for their support, as well as send out any reward items!
-Showing appreciation and gratitude for your donor’s support is a key part of fundraising.
+Thank Donors: Don’t forget to thank all of your donors for their support!
+Showing appreciation and gratitude for your donor’s support is an essential part of fundraising.